gddavis21/CarND-Term1-P3-Behavioral-Cloning/writeup_report.md

 The model.py file contains the code for training and saving the convolutional neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-### Model Architecture and Training Strategy--Overview
+### Model Architecture & Training Strategy: Overview

 #### 1. An appropriate model architecture has been employed